Astronomy 126: The Interstellar Medium

 Our first seminar meeting is Wednesday, August 31.

 David will bring the snack to the first seminar, and we'll set up a rotating schedule for a different student to bring snack each week after that.

 Archive of old announcements.

-There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory.
-The next one is on May 14, at 9 PM.
+There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory on the roof of the science center.
+The next one is on September 13, at 9 PM.
 Further information is available.
 I'd welcome help from any of you in running these events.